wilswer/ait/README.md

 The chat interface is modal and starts in the 'normal' mode.
 By pressing the `i` key text can be input into the text area.
 More information can be found by pressing the `?` key.

+## Chat history

+Chat history is not yet implemented. `ait` will store a log of the latest chat in the user's home directory, `~/.cache/ait/latest-chat.log` (not on Windows yet).